Extending Failover Manager permissions v4

 efm_functions script to manage their clusters.

-If an agent cannot start because of permission problems, make sure the default
+If an agent can't start because of permission problems, make sure the default

 /etc/sudoers file contains the following line at the end of the file:

 By default, Failover Manager uses sudo to securely manage access to system functionality.
-If you choose to configure Failover Manager to run without sudo access, Note that root access is still required to:
+If you choose to configure Failover Manager to run without sudo access, root access is still required to:

-To run Failover Manager without sudo, you must select a database process owner that will have privileges to perform management functions on behalf of Failover Manager.
-The user could be the default database superuser (for example, enterprisedb or postgres) or another privileged user.
+To run Failover Manager without sudo, you must select a database process owner with privileges to perform management functions on behalf of Failover Manager.
+The user can be the default database superuser (for example, enterprisedb or postgres) or another privileged user.
 After selecting the user:

 Use the following command to add the user to the

-This should allow the user to write to
+This command allows the user to write to

-If you are reusing a cluster name, remove any previously created log files; the new user will not be able to write to log files created by the default (or other) owner.
+If you're reusing a cluster name, remove any previously created log files.
+The new user can't write to log files created by the default or other owner.